regiocom/build-images/ci-gitversion/README.md

 ## Usage

-Run it as a setup job to create `shared-vars.sh` file containing info about current version.
+Run it as a setup job to create `shared-vars.env` file containing info about current version.

 ```yaml
 variables: